AlexGalays/fluxx/README.md

 There are two possible styles to create Stores in fluxx.

 **Store**
 As a rule of thumb, if you're using ES6 and a view layer with a rich component model (e.g `React`), try to pick the simple `Store` as a default.
 It's more functional and only manages one state datum.
-Any data transformation must occur outside the store as the store itself has no API.
+Any data transformation must occur outside the store as the store itself has no user-defined API.

 **ActorStore**
 On the other hand, `ActorStore` might be more suited when using near-stateless view layers (e.g `virtual-dom`)